LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: Discussion

-Following the logic presented in Section~\ref{sec:surrogate_tree:fidelity}, a binary interpretable representation with \(10\) dimensions has \(2^{10}=1024\) unique data points since the cardinality of a binary \(d\)-dimensional space \(\mathbb{B}^d = \{0, 1\}^d\) is equal to \(|\mathbb{B}^d| = 2^d\).
-If we use all of these points (there is no benefit from oversampling) to train the local surrogate with its complexity bound \(\Omega\) relaxed to allow trees of depth \(10\) -- a complete, balanced binary tree of depth \(d\) has \(2^d\) leaves (its width), i.e., one leaf per data point, thus guaranteeing \emph{perfect fidelity} of the whole tree.
-The depth bound and the sample size can be adjust dynamically prior to training the local surrogate tree since the size of the interpretable domain is known beforehand, thereby reducing the complexity of the tree.
-For every additional feature in the interpretable space the number of sampled data points doubles and the tree depth is incremented by one in order to provide the interpretable domain and the surrogate tree with enough capacity to preserve the perfect fidelity guarantee.
-This exponential growth in the number of interpretable data points may seem overwhelming, however in our experience the number of concepts is usually relaticely small and training decision trees on binary data is fast.
-The exponential growth of the width of the surrogate tree increases its complexity and can have adverse effect on the complexity of some explanations, however it does not affect the most important and versatile explanation types as discussed below.
+In practice, full fidelity of surrogates based on deterministic IRs (Lemma~\ref{lemma:local_tree_fidelity}) is achieved by adjusting the \emph{sample size} \(|X^{\prime}|\) and relaxing the tree \emph{complexity bound} \(\Omega\).
+Recall that a \(d\)-dimensional binary interpretable representation \(\mathcal{X}^\prime \equiv \mathbb{B}^d = \{0, 1\}^d\) has \(\vert\mathcal{X}^\prime\vert = 2^d\) unique instances, and the width, i.e., the number of leaves, of a complete, balanced binary decision tree of depth \(d\) is \(2^d\) (Corollary~\ref{cor:local_data_fidelity}).
+Therefore, we can use all of these data points -- there is no benefit from oversampling -- to easily train a local surrogate with its complexity bound \(\Omega\) removed to allow complete trees of depth \(d\), i.e., with one leaf per instance, guaranteeing \emph{full fidelity} and access to a diverse range of faithful and comprehensible explanations.
+The depth bound and the sample size can be adjust dynamically prior to training the surrogate to ensure its optimality since the size of the interpretable domain is known beforehand.

+Since for images as well as text each dimension of the IR captures a human-comprehensible concept, their number is expected to be low, especially that tokens in text excerpts and segments in images do not have to be adjacent to constitute a single concept.
+For every additional feature in the interpretable space, the number of sampled data points doubles and the tree depth is incremented by one in order to provide the interpretable domain and the surrogate tree with enough capacity to preserve the full fidelity guarantee.
+While this exponential growth in the number of interpretable data points may seem overwhelming, training decision trees on binary data spaces is fast given the predetermined \(\sfrac{1}{2}\) split at every node.
+The exponential growth of the width of the surrogate tree that guarantees its full fidelity increases its complexity and can have adverse effects on the comprehensibility of some explanation types, however, as we show next, it does not affect the most important and versatile explanation kinds.